the-argus/func-godot-lightpass/DOC.md

 ```

 FuncGodotLightpass needs to know the classname so that it can serialize a node to
 the map file and provide the correct classname there.
-However, `apply_build_metadata`
+However, `apply_classname_metadata`
 is internally called by `apply_build_metadata`, using a `"classname"` value found
 in `props`.
 So if you don't plan on ever creating your nodes in Godot, you can
 omit the contents of the `_ready()` function in the above example.
 The